blu3mania/npp-papyrus/Configuration.md

 Notepad++'s data folder, which by default is *"%APPDATA%\Notepad++"*.
 Also, this plugin's menu shortcuts can be remapped from Notepad++'s *Shortcut Mapper* dialog under *Settings* menu.

 The following are settings that can be changed in this plugin's *Settings* dialog.
+Note, color settings are themed, i.e. depending on whether light or dark mode is used, they may be set to different values, and when switching between light and dark mode, these settings are automatically updated to reflect the settings for the new mode.

 ## Lexer tab